ddcap/halvade/docs/source/contents/hadoop.rst

 		<value>org.apache.hadoop.mapred.SharedFsPlugins$Shuffle</value>
 	</property>

 After adding these settings to the configuration, the files need to be pushed to all nodes again and all services restarted, see above.
 Additionally the jar containing Intel's Adapter for Lustre should be available on all nodes and added to the classpath of Hadoop.
-To do this you can find the directories that are currently in your hadoop classpath and add the jar to one of these on every node, to find the directories run:
+To do this you can find the directories that are currently in your hadoop classpath and add the jar to one of these on every node.
+To find the directories, run this command:

 .. code-block:: bash
 	:linenos: